Jean-Baptiste Carpeaux

 Legacy

 Carpeaux died prematurely of cancer at the age of 48.
 He received many honours during his lifetime and was held in high esteem by his peers.
 Two months before his death he was awarded the Cross of the Legion of Honour.
 Breaking with past traditions for historical subjects, Carpeaux infused his sculpture with previously unseen freedom, emotion and naturalism.
-While Carpeaux's work was reactionary to the classical style imposed by the French Academy, it still owed much to the antiquities and Renaissance masters of Rome.
+While Carpeaux's work - which can be seen in some of the best art museums around the world - was a reaction to the classical style imposed by the French Academy, it still owed much to the antiquities and Renaissance sculptors of Rome.
 He was survived by his students including the American sculptor Olin Levi Warner, and French artists Jules Dalou and Jean-Louis Forain.
 An occasional painter, many of his works can be seen in the museum of his native Valenciennes.

 • For the evolution and development of the visual arts, see: History of Art.